veronikakontos/OliveOil/README.md

-# This project is a Family-Oriented Olive Oil Business
+# This project is a Family - Oriented Olive Oil Business

 ## Table of Contents